seanreed1111/sql-recipes/recipes.md

 | The Potato Eaters |
 | The Rocks |
 +-------------------+
 The statement output illustrates something typical of self-joins: when you begin with a reference value in one table instance (The Potato Eaters) to find matching rows in a second table instance (paintings by the same artist), the output includes the reference value.
 That makes sense: after all, the reference matches itself.
-If you want to find only other paintings by the same artist, explicitly exclude the reference value from the output: mysql> SELECT p2.title
+If you want to find only other paintings by the same artist, explicitly exclude the reference value FROM the output: mysql> SELECT p2.title
 -> FROM painting AS p1 INNER JOIN painting AS p2
 -> ON p1.a_id = p2.a_id